distribution/distribution/docs/spec/deprecated-schema-v1.md

 schema 1.
 However, these instructions will not ensure your new image will run successfully.
-There may be several other issues to troubleshoot that are associated with  the deprecated image manifest that will block your image from running succesfully.
+There may be several other issues to troubleshoot that are associated with  the deprecated image manifest that will block your image from running successfully.
 A list of possible methods to help update your image is also included below.

 ### Update to image manifest version 2, schema 2